pivotal-mysql-ci-writer/spring-music/README.md

 ## Running the application on Cloud Foundry

 When running on Cloud Foundry, the application will detect the type of database service bound to the application (if any).
-If a service of one of the supported types (MySQL, Postgres, Oracle, or Redis) is bound to the app, the appropriate Spring profile will be configured to use the database service.
+If a service of one of the supported types (MySQL, Postgres, or Oracle) is bound to the app, the appropriate Spring profile will be configured to use the database service.
 The connection strings and credentials needed to use the service will be extracted from the Cloud Foundry environment.

 If no bound services are found containing any of these values in the name, then the `in-memory` profile will be used.